PerlFFI/FFI-Platypus/README.md

     my $address = $ffi->find_symbol('my_functon');
     my $function = $ffi->function($address => ...);

-Under the covers this function uses [find\_symbol](https://metacpan.org/pod/FFI::Platypus#find_symbol) when you provide it with a name rather than an address, but you may have alternative ways of obtaining a function's address, such as it could be returned as an `opaque` pointer.
+Under the covers, [function](https://metacpan.org/pod/FFI::Platypus#function) uses [find\_symbol](https://metacpan.org/pod/FFI::Platypus#find_symbol) when you provide it with a name, but it is useful to keep this in mind as there are alternative ways of obtaining a functions address.
+Example: a C function could return the address of another C function that you might want to call, or modules such as [FFI::TinyCC](https://metacpan.org/pod/FFI::TinyCC) produce machine code at runtime that you can call from Platypus.

 Examples: